 Some folks like to use vegetable peelers, but now I use my old trusty paring knife.

 Place potatoes in the boiling water and cover them.

 Bring to a boil.

 You want to continue boiling the potato chunks until they are fork-tender (10 to 15 minutes or so).

 Usually, I just stick a fork down into my water and see if it splits in half like this, then I know they are done.

-Once they’re done, pour the into a colander and drain well.
+Once they’re done, take the boiled potatoes off the heat, pour them into a colander, and drain well.

 Now I just put them back into the pot and toss in a stick of butter or margarine.

 Add a little more salt.

 A good rule of thumb is to start with about half a teaspoon.

 Let the butter melt and stir them up well.